PhantomOfTheOpera/GravitationalNetworkOptim/README.md

 ## How to use

-0. Instalд the required packages with `python install -r requirements.txt`
+0. Install the required packages with `python install -r requirements.txt`

 1. Create the desired graph model (instance of FlowGraph class, or select from already created in **graph_models.py**).
 The graph can be created from the edgelist as well as from the adjacency matrix (parameters ***edgelist***, ***adj_matrix***).